-- 36. The International Critical Media Literacy Conference ("ICMLC") is a long-standing conference that GSU was hosting in Savannah for 2020.
-The gathering is "designed to aid current educational leaders, future teachers, youth, and other concerned citizens in their understanding of mass media and its impact on events that shape our daily lives." - 37.
-In past years, the conference has brought together dozens of academics from across the country to "promot[e] critical media literacy" among attendees and each other, which GSU conference organizers view as "essential in excavating social inequalities and fostering participatory democracy during the 21st century."

-- 38. As an independent journalist whose work is broadly critical of US policies as well as US media practices, Defendants invited Martin to "join us at the 2020 International Critical Media Literacy Conference as the Keynote Speaker on Friday, February 28, 2020."
+- 33. The International Critical Media Literacy Conference ("ICMLC") is a long-standing conference that GSU hosts on its campus in Savannah.
+The gathering is "designed to aid current educational leaders, future teachers, youth, and other concerned citizens in their understanding of mass media and its impact on events that shape our daily lives." - 34.
+In past years, the conference has brought together dozens of academics from across the country to "promot[e] critical media literacy" among attendees and each other, which GSU conference organizers view as "essential in excavating social inequalities and fostering participatory democracy during the 21st century." - 35.
+As an independent journalist whose work is broadly critical of US policies as well as US media practices, Defendants invited Martin to "join us at the 2020 International Critical Media Literacy Conference as the Keynote Speaker on Friday, February 28, 2020.
 The invitation provided details of the "speaker package" Defendants would provide Martin, should she agree.
-It included an honorarium and travel and lodging expenses to attend Defendants' conference. - 39.
-On July 22, 2019, Martin accepted Defendants' invitation by email. - 40.
-On July 26, 2020, Dr. William Reynolds, professor at GSU and conference co-chair, wrote to others on the conference committee, including professors from the University of Tennessee, Macalester College, University of Massachusetts, Oakland University, St. Louis Community College, Worcester State University, California State University, Seattle University and DePauw University, "We are excited that Abby Martin will be the Key Note Speaker at the 2020 ICML Conference.
-We will officially announce this soon but I thought I would give you all advanced notice," and further referred to Martin as a "fantastic Key Note." - 41.
-The planning for the conference went forward including arranging contracts with local hotels, preparing a budget for the conference, development of marketing materials, creation of a registration portal and related matters. - 42.
-On September 11, 2019, and in order to issue Martin payment,
+It included an honorarium and travel and lodging expenses to attend Defendants' conference. - 36.
+On July 22, 2019, Martin accepted Defendants' invitation by email.

-Defendants Overstreet, Blitch, and Lensch, on behalf of the Official Capacity Defendants, asked Martin to sign an agreement regarding her compensation for keynoting the conference.
-The contract appeared on GSU's Division of Continuing Education letterhead, directed Martin to "provide instruction to those properly registered for the program," and specified that Martin would be "performing these services as an independent contractor and not as an employee of Georgia Southern University."

-43. Days after sending the contract, Defendants-through Overstreet, Blitch, and Lensch-wrote Martin again, explaining that they "wanted to draw [her] attention [to] legal language that the University and State of Georgia require us to include."
-The language in the contract that Defendants wanted to bring to Martin's attention was the following:
+- 37. On September 11, 2019, and in order to issue Martin payment, Defendants asked Martin to sign an agreement regarding her compensation for keynoting the conference.
+The contract appeared on GSU's Division of Continuing Education letterhead, directed Martin to "provide instruction to those properly registered for the program," and specified that Martin would be "performing these services as an independent contractor and not as an employee of Georgia Southern University." - 38.
+Days after sending the contract, Defendants-through GSU employees-wrote Martin again, explaining that they "wanted to draw [her] attention [to] legal language that the University and State of Georgia require us to include."
+The language in the contract that Defendants want to bring to Martin's attention was the following: